Battle of Goose Green: Death of H. Jones

-With both A and B Companies advance halted and the entire attack in jeopardy, the 2 Para Commander, Lieutenant Colonel Jones led an unsuccessful charge up a small gully to try to regain the initiative.
+With both A and B Companies' advance halted and the entire attack in jeopardy, Jones led an unsuccessful charge up a small gully to try to regain the initiative.
 Three of his men, his adjutant Captain Wood, A Company's second-in-command Captain Dent, and Corporal Hardman, were killed when they followed his charge.
 Shortly after that, Jones was seen to run west along the base of Darwin Ridge to a small re-entrant, followed by his bodyguard.
 He checked his Sterling submachine gun, then ran up the hill towards an Argentine trench.
 He was seen to be hit once, then fell, got up, and was hit again from the side.
 He fell metres short of the trench, shot in the back and the groin, and died within minutes.
-Jones was posthumously awarded the Victoria Cross.

 As Jones lay dying, his men radioed for urgent casualty evacuation.
 However, the British Scout helicopter sent to evacuate Jones was shot down by an Argentine FMA IA 58 Pucará ground-attack aircraft (this was to be the only Argentine air-to-air victory of the war).
-The pilot, Lieutenant Richard Nunn RM was killed and posthumously received the DFC, and the aircrewman, Sergeant Bill Belcher RM was severely wounded in both legs.
-While returning from this attack, the Pucará (A-537) crashed into Blue Mountain and its pilot, Lieutenant Miguel Giménez, was killed.
+The pilot, Lieutenant Richard Nunn, was killed and posthumously received the Distinguished Flying Cross, and the aircrewman, Sergeant Bill Belcher, was severely wounded in both legs.
+While returning from this attack, the Pucará (A-537) crashed into Blue Mountain, and its pilot, Lieutenant Miguel Giménez, was killed.
 His remains were not recovered until 1986 and the cause of the crash remains unknown.